projen/projen/docs/api/awscdk.md

 - *Type:* boolean
 - *Default:* true for public packages, false otherwise

-Wether provenance statements should be generated when the package is published.
+Should provenance statements be generated when the package is published.

 A supported package manager is required to publish a package with npm provenance statements and you will need to use a supported CI/CD provider.